-Note that it is no longer possible to use the addStudent method from earlier as that would change the size of the class.
-To provide an add student the function must specify in the type that the size of the class has been increased by one.
-As the size if specified using natural numbers, the new value can be incremeated using the successor constructor.
+Note that it is no longer possible to use the addStudent function from earlier, since that would change the size of the class.
+A function to add a student must now specify in the type that the size of the class has been increased by one.
+As the size is specified using natural numbers, the new value can be incremented using the S constructor.

-''' addStudent : Person -> SizedClass n -> SizedClass (S n) addStudent p c = record { students = p :: students c } c '''
+''' addStudent : Person -> SizedClass n -> SizedClass (S n) addStudent p c = SizedClassInfo (p :: students c) (className c) '''